Professor Graham Gee

 +44 114 222 6869

 School of Law

 I joined Sheffield as professor of public law in September 2015 after seven years at the University of Birmingham.
-Much of my teaching and research is focused on the changing nature and character of the UK constitution, with some of my most recent research examining changes to the governance, leadership and selection of the judiciary in England and Wales.
-My work on this has been cited by, amongst others, the Lord Chief Justice, the Chief Justice of Canada, the Ministry of Justice, the Judicial Appointments Commission and the House of Lords Constitution Committee.
-Before pursuing an academic career, I qualified as a solicitor at Freshfields Bruckhaus Deringer in London.
-In 2016, I sat (at the invitation of the Lord Chancellor) on the panel that recommended candidates for selection as the UK judge on the European Court of Human Rights.
+Much of my teaching and research focus on the UK’s changing constitution, with some of my research examining changes to the governance, leadership and appointment of the judiciary in England and Wales.
+My work has been cited by, amongst others, multiple Lord Chief Justices, the President, Deputy President and several Justices of the UK Supreme Court, the Chief Justice of Canada, former Lord Chancellors, the Ministry of Justice, the Judicial Appointments Commission and the House of Lords Constitution Committee.
+In 2016, I sat on the panel that recommended candidates for selection as the UK judge on the European Court of Human Rights.
+Before my academic career, I qualified as a solicitor at Freshfields Bruckhaus Deringer in London.

 - LLB (Exeter)

 - Research interests